AngelosPsy/multifear/README.md

 In terms of calling the function, we see that we need exactly the same arguments as before.
-Internally, the function actually applies the multifear::universe\_cs but now apart from the full data set, also for the data sets that we have set some exclusion criteria.
+Internally, the function actually applies the multifear::universe\_cs but now apart from the full data set, also for the data sets with different data inclusion procedures.
 Whether each line refers to the full data set or any of the exclusion criteria, we can see on the column exclusion criteria or in the data\_used column, although there it is difficult to see what happened and it serves only